okta-apigeesolution/SSO_Catalog_App/README.md

-# SennovateApp
+# Softlogue-IAM App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## Production ready need to follow below commands
-ng build --prod --base-href=sennovate
+ng build --prod

 Goto proxy.config.json file and change the port where are the services running.